whookie/img2vmf/README.md

 - The one I came up with is most likely very slow and inefficient, so try to avoid using images larger than HD.

 - Do not use this on existing maps, as it will overwrite your map, and not add into it!

+**Known Issues**

+- Currently the brushes are created mirrored from the image, but thats fixable
+  - Select everything in Hammer, Press `Crtl + M`, Select Scale, Type `-1` in the `x` field, Confirm